daremat/es6-epf/README.md

 ```
 * implement the game logic: flip cards 2 by 2, keep matches flipped, end the game when all cards are flipped

 ### Step 3.4 - End view
 > Date, ...
+* retrieve the results from get parameters and print them on your end.html

 ### Checklist
  - [ ] I know how to modularize a webpack app